sanjeevgiri/open-telemetry-dd/README.md

     - Include agent debugger in the run command -Dotel.javaagent.debug=true
     - In the controller use the Span.current span to trace and log as well
     - Update datadog.yaml with otel instrumented app log files
-    - otel http exporter did not work, tried sing grpc port
+    - otel http exporter did not work, tried using grpc port which seems to work
   - Tracing using headers
     - https://github.com/DataDog/dd-trace-java/issues/2236
     - https://vertexinc.atlassian.net/browse/SRE-500